Battery Post Replacement

 • Use appropriate size screw and washer to secure cable tight.

-You can see what a normal battery terminal looks like in the picture to the right.
+You can see what a normal battery terminal looks like in the picture above.
 There is a threaded lug that sits in a lead tab.
 That is what had come loose.

 In the table above you'll find a summary of the steps I took to repair the loose lug.
 For more detail and photos, here is where I went to find instructions.
 It was obvious that these were the correct steps to take, but I was in a hurry and took some shortcuts.
 I'm going to go back and "do it right" before long, but I was able to get the cart going.